 Next is the plastic swimbait, there are many great options on the market today, but my go-to is the Big Bite Baits 7-inch Suicide Shad.
 This bait has a big presence in the water, it's the profile of the perfect food-sized Cisco for many gamefish, and the paddle tail moves a lot of water.
 I'll add a 3/0 treble hook to the jig hook to up my hooking percentage and secure it in place with a piece of rubber or shrink-tubing.

 Working a Swimbait

 If you've got a flippin' stick for bass, you're in business.
 I spool up with a 50-pound braid and run a short light wire leader to the jig.
 Now for presenting the bait — and this is the beautiful part — there's no wrong way to fish it.
 If it's wet, it's working!

 In most cases, you'd have to change lures to accomplish all of these retrieves, but this does it all.
-It's so easy that it feels like your reeling in air, but it feels like an air-ball when pike and muskie bite — they inhale it!
+It's so easy that it feels like you're reeling in the air, but it feels like an air ball when pike and muskie bite — they inhale it!